jeftegoes/AwsOverview/Storage/Amazon EFS.md

 # 3. Inter-region VPC peering connection

 - We can connect to Amazon EFS file systems from EC2 instances in other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection.
-So this is the correct option.

 # 4. EFS vs EBS - Elastic Block Storage